-Crock Pot Beans
+Crock Pot Baked Beans

-Crock Pot Beans Recipe Highlights
+Crock Pot Baked Beans Recipe Highlights

 - No bean soaking required

-- Feeds 12 hungry people
+- Feeds 12 as a generous side

 Ingredient Notes